nuageux/Obsidian-CS-Notes/Computer Science/Upper Division/CSE 123 - Computer Networks/Course Content/Framing.md

 						- efficiency is dependent on what the data looks like
 			- can use with the length strategy
 	- fixed duration (seconds) frames

-# Error Handling
-Error handling is detecting and correcting errors in received frames.